 Your family values will be different from my family values, thus your minimalist Easter basket will look much different from mine.
 So let’s dive in and look at some of my favorite ideas for intentional, minimalist Easter baskets and items to fill them.

 The Easter Basket

 There are so many Easter basket ideas and options out there.
-Personally, I either purchase a basket that I plan to repurpose or I pick up a thrifted basket for fifty cents and send it back to the thrift store afterwards.
+Personally, I either purchase a basket that I plan to repurpose or pick up a thrifted basket for fifty cents and send it back to the thrift store afterward.
 Some of my favorite “baskets” include:

 - Baskets that double as toy storage

 The Easter Basket Filler

 I almost bought Easter basket filler this year.
 You know the stuff.
 The colored crinkle paper gets everywhere.
 I’ve used it in Easter baskets of yore and have immediately regretted it months later when I was still finding it in the nooks and crannies of the couch.
 Anyway, I had a few packages of it in my Target cart because I just could not come up with an idea for something soft to stuff in the bottom of the basket to help fill it.
 But then inspiration struck and rather than spend $12 on crinkle paper (for two baskets), I put those dollars towards a pair of beach towels for $30 instead.
 Yes, it was more expensive but we are in need of a few more beach towels.
 I would rather spend the extra money to get something we need and will use for years than spend less money on something that gets tossed.

 - Sweater or clothing

 - Hooded towel